Beginner - Advanced

 March, April, June, July, August, September, October, May

 Surf Sojourn surf charter is a quality budget Maldives surf holiday option for groups of 4 - 8 surfers.
-Lead by an experienced crew, this surf boat will take you to the best spots in the island chain.
+Lead by an experienced captain & crew, this surf boat will take you to explore the remote Northern Atolls.
 If you have a small group of friends looking for something exclusive, this is the perfect boat for you.

 The Maldives are generally known for being a tropical paradise made up of beautiful, palm tree covered islands, ringed by white sand beaches, blue lagoons, and spectacular coral reefs inhabited by colourful sea life.